davidawcloudsecurity/learn-claude-certified-architect/NOTES.md

 | **Task**          | The specific action to perform        | Gives a clear objective.
 A strong prompt usually has one main action verb               | "Analyze the risks" / "Summarize the report" / "Compare these architectures"   |
 | **Constraints**   | Boundaries and requirements           | Controls the output so it is usable without heavy editing                               | "Keep it under 500 words.
 Use a professional tone.
 Include pros and cons."     |
 | **Output Format** | The structure of the answer           | Defines how the result should be presented                                              | "Create a table" / "Write a 3-paragraph memo" / "Generate a checklist"         |

-- Or is it just a one-off drafting task?